INS Brahmaputra (1994): Fire and listing

-The ship met a major fire accident in the evening of 21 July 2024 while going through a major retrofit in Naval Dockyard in Mumbai.The fire was brought under control with the help of firefighting units of the ship and that of the dockyard.
+The ship met a major fire accident in the evening of 21 July 2024 while going through a major retrofit in Naval Dockyard in Mumbai.
+The fire was brought under control with the help of firefighting units of the ship and that of the dockyard.
 The fire was doused by morning of 22 July.
 However, in late afternoon of 22 July, the ship had listed towards its port side and one junior sailor was reported missing for whom search operations had been initiated.
 The Navy carried out an investigation on the incident.

-The Chief of Naval Staff Admiral Dinesh K. Tripathi visited the accident site on 23 July and was briefed on the incident as well as the steps taken to make the necessary repairs.
+The then Chief of Naval Staff, Admiral Dinesh K. Tripathi, visited the accident site on 23 July and was briefed on the incident as well as the steps taken to make the necessary repairs.
 The Navy chief directed that all necessary steps be taken to ensure that the vessel returns to operational status as soon as possible.
 A Special Task Force, headed by a Rear Admiral-ranked officer, led the probe to determine the exact cause of the incident and those accountable for the incident.

 The body of the missing sailor was recovered on 24 July after extensive diving operations.
 He had been identified as leading seaman Sitendra Singh.

 The ship had listed on its port side at an angle of about 40 to 45°.
 The listing was most likely due to imbalance during firefighting operations.
 There had not been much ingress of salt water.
 The damage is not as severe as in the case of INS Betwa accident and the damage will be assessed soon.
 The Navy reportedly sought a foreign specialist group for the salvage operation.
 While the process to make the ship upright and assessing the damage would take 3 months, it would take from 6 months to a year to bring the vessel back to service after the damage assessment.

 As of 19 November 2024, the ship was upright with the help of balloon-like structures and foreign agencies.
 This was done after the ship had been moved to a dry dock.
 Few additional months would be required to make it seaworthy.
 Later, a thorough assessment was also conducted on the damage and the repairs needed to operationalise the ship.

 According to a report of 25 May 2025, which categorised the capability of a naval ship into the standard operational components of "float", "move" and "fight", the first two elements of Brahmaputra will be restored by early-2026 while the "fight" element will be restored by mid-2026 making it fully combat-ready.